LOCAL ACTION

 West Tamar to Evandale Network for Reconciliation meeting and learning circle

-Tahuné Linah/Huon River Local Reconciliation Group meeting
+Tahuné-Linah/Huon River Local Reconciliation Group learning circle

-Friday 6 June, Tamar Wetlands Centre, 10:30am
+Friday 5 December, Tamar Wetlands Centre, 10:30am

-Children’s Story Time, featuring Aboriginal and caring for country stories.
+Children’s Story time, featuring Aboriginal and Caring for Country stories.

 What do local action networks do?